Jesusdiazcienciadatos/ationetdocs/AN-Stand_AloneTerminalUserManual_EN.md

 	<tr>
 		<td><img src="Content/Images/standAloneTerminal/19E.png"></td>
 		<td>
-			The POS will ask to present the identification associated with the sale to be informed.<br>
+			The POS will ask to present the identification associated with the sale to be informed.
+Or you can press the ALPHA button and type the identification<br>
 			<br>
 			Slice through the reader the fleet card.
 		</td>